qinhuchen/RewardRRT/README.md

 # RewardRRT
 This project is based on ​​OMPL (Open Motion Planning Library)​​, integrating the ​​RewardRRT​​ algorithm into OMPL’s core planners and successfully compiling it into a dynamic link library (.so) under ​​Ubuntu 20.04 (ROS Noetic)​​.

-​​Key Features & Improvements:​​
+## Key Features ✨ & Improvements:​​

-​​1.
-Integration of RewardRRT into BiTRRT​​
+-Integration of RewardRRT into BiTRRT​​
 To avoid planner registration issues in OMPL, we  embedded ​​RewardRRT into ​​BiTRRT (Bidirectional T-RRT)​​.
 Users can directly invoke BiTRRT to utilize ​​RewardRRT​​ without additional setup.

-2.​​Cross-Platform Support​​
+-​​Cross-Platform Support​​
 Tested on ​​Ubuntu 20.04 (ROS Noetic)​​ and ​​Ubuntu 18.04 (ROS Melodic)​​ for compatibility.
 Provides dynamic link libraries (.so) and ROS interfaces for easy integration into robotic systems.
-3.​​Testing Scenarios & Data​​
+-Testing Scenarios & Data​​
 Test data is in ​​Point Cloud format​​, simulating real-world robotic environments.
 Includes ​​4 typical constrained scenarios​​ (e.g., pipe navigation, robotic arm grasping, high-obstacle environments) to validate algorithm performance in tight spaces.
-​​4.Open-Source Plan​​
+​​-Open-Source Plan​​
 The code has passed internal testing.
 Upon paper acceptance, we will ​​fully open-source​​ all implementations (C++ core, ROS wrappers, and test datasets).
 ！！Supports ​​custom reward functions​​ for path optimization in complex scenarios (e.g., grasping, obstacle avoidance).

-​​Applications:​​
+## ​​Applications:​​

-1.Robotic path planning (mobile robots, manipulators) 2.Optimal trajectory generation in complex environments 3.Research & education (motion planning algorithms)
+-1.Robotic path planning (mobile robots, manipulators) -2.Optimal trajectory generation in complex environments -3.Research & education (motion planning algorithms)